 Worst to First Jerseys: The Winnipeg Jets

-This installment of the Worst to First Jerseys features the Winnipeg Jets, and part of the series is hosting the full posts on the blog of the team that’s being featured.
-The full version of this post is on the blog Jets Nation.
-You can check it out by clicking here.
-And much thanks to Jonathan Willis from Jets Nation for hosting this post.
+This installment of the Worst to First Jerseys features the Winnipeg Jets, and part of this series is hosting posts on a blog of the team that’s being featured.
+This post was originally featured on the blog Jets Nation, which can be found by clicking here.
+And much thanks to Jets Nation for letting me guest-post.

 The big question for the Jets is which jerseys should be included?
 Did I ignore the jerseys of the Jets incarnation that moved to Phoenix to become the Coyotes?
 Or, do I include the jerseys of the Atlanta Thrashers, the same organization that now resides in Winnipeg?
 Or, do I decide to get really lazy, ignore both and make this the easiest post to write ever, with only their current jersey?
 Or do I throw everything into the mix since I’ll never get the chance to tear apart some awful Thrashers jerseys?
 Sure, why not.